Divyanshu-rajpoot/Web-Crawler/Readme.md

 // which page is link to which page on the website:-

-dependencies using for testing : - jest
+dependencies using for testing : - jest , js dom